Saturday, October 9, 2021

 Blindness

-The yearend balance between truth and wishes;
+The year-end balance between truth and desire

 Where one basks in the valor and honor of a hero with fervor,

-Other aches at the chilling beauty of a neighbor's Hitler.
+Another aches at the chilling beauty of a neighbor’s Hitler.

 Wednesday, December 23, 2020